 History of the French Tarte Tatin

 According to my 1984 edition of Larousse Gastronomique (given as a wedding present as a young Scot about to embark in a French kitchen), the Tarte Tatin dessert was first served in Paris at Maxim's.

 It's not sure if they gave a bow to its creators, the famous Tatin sisters - as they had spied on their famous new dessert and wanted to copycat it in Paris.
 That was the start of its popularity in France and how it got its name.

 However, it was both Stéphanie Marie (1838-1917) and Geneviève Caroline Tatin (1847-1911) who created it while making a 'tarte solognote'.

 They came up instead with this irresistible dessert quite by accident at the end of the 19th century.
 While running their hotel/restaurant in Lamotte-Beuvron, in the Sologne region, they were apparently so busy with clients at the front desk that they were often distracted.

-I have two conflicting ones from different cookbooks) that, as the apples were caramelising in sugar and butter in the oven for their tarte solognote, they either realised they’d forgotten the pastry or that they'd burned the apples, so they simply plopped the pastry on top, baked then flipped the tart upside down, and Mon Dieu, look what turned up?
+I have two conflicting stories from many different cookbooks, but I prefer to stick with this one.
+As the apples were caramelising in sugar and butter in the oven for their tarte solognote, they either realised they’d forgotten the pastry or that they'd burned the apples, so they simply plopped the pastry on top, baked then flipped the tart upside down, and Mon Dieu, look what turned up?

 Newly married, I was totally intimidated by my French Mother-in-Law's Tarte Tatin.
 Her dessert looked so sumptuous and grand with its glistening slices of warm caramelised apples sitting on top of a crispy pastry, just oozing with the sticky juices.
 How did she do it?

-Pressing her short and simple recipe in my hand, I was assured it was easy and inrattable; "You can't go wrong”, she said.
+Pressing her short and simple recipe in my hand, I was assured it was easy and inrattable; "You can't go wrong," she said.